Alecsandu/Alecsandu/README.md

 ## Hello There!
-Backend developer and computer graphics enjoyer.
+I am Alex, a backend developer and computer graphics enjoyer.